 Preference Description For details, see Use Extended Attributes Specifies whether InfoMaker should create and use the extended attribute system tables.
 Select or clear the Use Extended Attributes check box as follows: Use Extended Attributes in the online Help • Select the check box (Default) Creates and uses the extended attribute system tables • Clear the check box Does not create the extended attribute system tables Columns in Table Display Specify the number of table columns to be displayed when InfoMaker displays a table graphically.
 The default is eight.
 SQL Terminator Character Specifies the SQL statement terminator character used in the ISQL view in the Database painter in InfoMaker.
 The default terminator character is a semicolon (;).
-If you are creating stored procedures and triggers in the ISQL view of the database painter, change the terminator to a character that you do not expect to use in the stored procedure or trigger for your DBMS.
-A good choice is the backquote (') character.
-SQL Terminator Character in the online Help Refresh Table List Specify how frequently you want the table list to be refreshed from the database.
+If you are creating stored procedures and triggers in the ISQL view of the database painter, change the terminator to a character that you do not expect to use in the stored procedure or trigger for SQL Terminator Character in the online Help Refresh Table List Specify how frequently you want the table list to be refreshed from the database.
 The default is 30 minutes.

-4 Do one of the following:
+4 Do one of the following: • Click Apply to apply the preference settings to the without closing the Database Preferences dialog e current connection box.

-- Click Apply to apply the preference settings to the current connection without closing the Database Preferences dialog box. - Click OK to apply the preference settings to the current connection and close the Database Preferences dialog box.
+• Click OK to apply the preference settings to the current connection and close the Database Preferences dialog box.